vircadia/vircadia-docs-sphinx/docs/source/host/maintain-domain/update-software.rst

 Because all of our users are prompted to update to the latest release, it is highly likely that the majority of your visitors are running the newest version of Vircadia.
 Therefore, if there has been a protocol change (check the :doc:`Release Notes <../../release-notes>` for your version), we strongly recommend that you upgrade your domain server to the newest release.

-To update a local server:
+To update a local server on Windows or Mac:

 1. Download the latest `Client + Sandbox installer <https://vircadia.com/download-vircadia/#server>`_ from Vircadia's website or download the upgrade when prompted to on your server.
 2. On your local server, quit Sandbox: